Last Updated on April 26, 2022 by Zwivel

-Ear surgery – also known as otoplasty – accounted for 22,714 procedures performed by board certified plastic surgeons in the United States last year, according to the American Society of Plastic Surgeons.
-To put that in perspective, for every person who gets their ears pinned back, 10 women undergo breast augmentation.
+Otoplasty accounted for 22,714 procedures performed by board-certified plastic surgeons in the United States last year, according to the American Society of Plastic Surgeons.
+To put that in perspective, for every person who gets their ears pinned back, ten breast augmentations are performed.

 If you’re thinking about getting your ears done, keep these points in mind:

 - 1. You’re never too old for otoplasty

 - 2. It’s nearly painless